Crochet Granny Rectangle Pattern

 • Size H or I crochet hook– these are 5mm or 5.5mm in size.
 Use a crochet hook size recommended for the type of yarn you are using.
 I have started using an ergonomic crochet hook my wrist feels less fatigued with these.

-• Yarn– I just picked up random scraps of yarn today for this sample granny rectangle.
+• Yarn– I just picked up random scraps of yarn today for this crochet granny rectangle.
 Any worsted weight medium (4) yarn will work beautifully here.
 I’ll list the exact colors at the bottom of this post.

 Terms used (US): ch= chain, dc= double crochet, sl st= slip stitch.
 One cluster = 3 double crochets.

-The center row goes like this: With Color A make a slip knot.
 Ch 4.
 Join to the first ch with a sl st to make a circle/loop (or alternately make a magic loop).

 Ch 2, 2dc into the loop (this forms the beginning cluster), ch 2,*3dc, ch1* 2 times into the loop, 3dc, ch2, 3dc, ch2 into the loop, *3dc, ch1* 2 times into the loop, 3dc, ch2.
 Join with a slip stitch to the starting ch2.